-This project is meant to follow the frac project.
-If you haven't done frac yet, stop and go back to it!
-At the bottom, you'll find examples that makes use of complex numbers built from fractions.
+This project is meant to follow the Fraction project.
+If you haven't done it yet, stop and go back to it!
+At the bottom, you'll find examples that make use of complex numbers built from fractions.

 You'll need of course to know what complex numbers are and how to work with them.
 I've written a primer.
 Please do read.